erwanclx/docker-webhook-wakeonwan-/README.md

 docker run --network host -e MAC="01-23-45-67-89-10" --name WoW -d -p 9000:9000 docker-webhook-wakeonwan
 ```

-Or simply build with docker-compose :
+Or simply build with docker-compose, indicate your mac address and do :

 ```
-docker-compuse up -d
+docker-compose up -d
 ```

 ## What can I do with ?